 Here’s where the problem comes – all businesses know what to do.
 But how should they start?

 Say hello to process-mining.

 And why is Forrester driving this change?

-Process mining is a set of approaches that discovers real processes through the use of event logs, monitors them, and work towards improving them.
+Process-mining is a set of approaches that discovers real processes through event logs, monitors them, and works towards improving them.
 It is an analytical approach through which knowledge is extracted from the organization’s systems.

 Through this process, organizations can detect errors and bottlenecks based on the facts instead of relying on conjectures.
 Overall, it covers the following:

 The process mining software market had a 2022 valuation of $1.13 billion, and it is anticipated to expand from $1.66 billion in 2023 to a substantial $27.72 billion by 2030.

 Data mining has been a fad phrase for quite a while now.
 So, it is easy to confuse process-mining and data mining.
 In fact, many organizations fail to understand the difference.
 This is mainly because they are both a part of business intelligence and have quite a few similarities.

 Process mining is definitely a technique in business intelligence.
 It is closely related to business process management (BPM) in that it combines data mining with BPM.
 So, existing data is taken, visualized, and improved.